The Cost of Quality (COQ) business model describes a method of increasing profits without increasing revenues.

 COQ is made up of three elements: conformance costs, non-conformance costs, and opportunity costs.
 We’ll explain these before we explain the rest of what the graphic illustrates:

 Notice these three cost categories are not associated with the cost of producing the output.
-Materials needed to assemble a product (man hours, supplies, etc) are not included.
+Materials needed to assemble a product (labor, supplies, etc) are not included.
 The three elements merely reflect the costs associated with the business process.
 As we always say, “the profit’s in the process.”
 The efficiency of your business processes determines your efficiency as a business.
 If you’re going to maximize your efficiency and profitability, you need a sound understanding of the cost of quality.

 Think about it: process is where value is added and where profit is made.
 Consumers don’t squeeze oranges to make juice anymore.
 Okay, maybe on rare occasion, but who cuts down trees and processes timber as a raw material to make paper?